pirovc/multitax/README.md

 ## Description

-MultiTax is a Python package that provides a common and generalized set of functions to download, parse, filter and explore multiple biological taxonomies (**GTDB, NCBI, Silva, Greengenes, Open Tree taxonomy**) and custom formatted taxonomies.
+MultiTax is a Python package that provides a common and generalized set of functions to download, parse, filter, explore, translate, convert and write multiple biological taxonomies (**GTDB, NCBI, Silva, Greengenes, Open Tree taxonomy**) and custom formatted taxonomies.
 Main goals are:

  - Be fast, intuitive, generalized and easy to use
  - Explore different taxonomies with same set of commands